mjbeli/WebDevelopment/LibraryWebAPI/README.md

 This solution is a sample of web API with .NET Core and swagger documentation.
-The Api have some CRUD methods aginst a local MongoDB.
+The Api has some CRUD methods aginst a local MongoDB.

 ###### Swagger
 ![ApiWithSwaggerDoc](ApiCall.JPG)